 "I don't mean to rush you at all with this so please take your time," she smiles sincerely.
 "I promise I am perfectly fine with whatever you decide.
 But, if you do let us go back with you to Mirkwood, Ellie has agreed to come and help me take care of the twins so you don't need to stray away from your duties."

 "But, what if I also want to spend time with them?"

-"Then of course you can," she looks at me strangely as if it was an abnormal thought.
+"Then of course you can, they're your children," she looks at me strangely as if it is an abnormal thought.
 "I just don't want us to be a distraction to you."

 "We'll see," I smirk.
 She blushes and silently nods.

 "I should get them upstairs.
 It's about their bedtime anyway," she picks up Aleigshia's car seat.

 "Of course," I say, picking his up.
 "I can take hers as well."

 "Legolas, you don't have to carry both!
 They're…heavy…" she starts to say but allows me to take over as she sees how I carry our children in their car seats with ease.
 She smirks as she forgets how Elves can carry more weight than humans.